Bold hypothesis: Brief explanation

 In Popper's philosophy of science, scientific statements are always provisional, they have limits of application, and they could always be wrong.
 If a statement cannot even in principle be proved wrong, it cannot be a scientific statement.
 Thus, in Popper's eyes, the falsifiability criterion clearly demarcates "science" from "non-science".
 This Popperian idea has been very controversial, however.
 The reason is that it can be quite difficult to test scientifically how true a particular idea is.
 Even if scientists do want to test an idea, they may not know yet how exactly to test it conclusively.
 Yet, scientists also don't want to abandon a hunch that seems useful, simply because they don't know how to verify it yet.
 This point is especially important for "bold" new hypotheses, because the very "boldness" of the new hypothesis could mean that it would take a lot of work before adequate tests could be designed.

 Some philosophers have argued that, in the real world, scientists operate routinely with at least some metaphysical beliefs for which they have no proof or verification whatsoever.
 According to Paul Feyerabend, the creative processes that lead to a scientific discovery are usually quite reasonable and non-arbitrary.
 However, the creative processes are by no means fully "rational", and they can be quite unique.
 Thus, the idea that there is one standard model which can define the rationality of all scientific methods should be rejected.

 In one of his later writings, Objective Knowledge (1972), Popper argued that:

 This interpretation was criticized by Adolf Grünbaum.

 Main criticisms

 Popper's idea of the role of bold hypotheses in scientific progress has attracted three main kinds of criticisms.
+These concern (1) the meaning of "boldness", (2) the issue of falsifiablity, and (3) the realities of normal science.

-The idea of a bold hypothesis is itself somewhat vague, because exactly "how bold is bold"?
+The idea of a bold hypothesis is itself somewhat fuzzy, because exactly "how bold is bold"?
+Is boldness always a good thing in hypothesizing?
 It might just depend on how you look at it.
 Some new ideas, although they are rather modest in themselves, can make a very large difference to the advancement of scientific research.
-The "boldness" could refer to the content of the hypothesis (considered relative to other possible hypotheses), or to the manner or context in which the hypothesis is presented, to its importance for research, or to the attitude involved.
+The "boldness" could refer to the content of the hypothesis (considered relative to other possible hypotheses), or to the manner or context in which the hypothesis is presented, to its expected importance for research, or to the attitude involved.
 It remains somewhat unclear what kinds of criteria we might use, to credit new hypotheses as "bold" or not.
-A fashionable scientist might be presented as doing new and bold things, while in reality it was more hype than substance.
+A fashionable scientist with a lot of sponsors might be presented as doing new and bold things, while in reality it was more hype than substance.